 Low-impact living is built in.
 Intelligent provision has been made for cycling, drying clothes naturally and recycling and south-facing roofs are fitted with photovoltaic panels, while smart meters and energy display units give residents the tools they need to live economically and sustainably.

 Ash Sakula went on to develop a range of different configurations for the eco-terrace typology, including three- and four-bedroom variants.

 2016 RIBA Award for Architecture.
 Jury Chair's comment: "A place of joy".

 2015 What House?
 Award

-Locally sourced sweet chestnut shakes to pitched roofs and north wall
+Locally-sourced sweet chestnut shakes cover roofs and run down the north gable wall.